The data you confide to us in order to manage your dossier are essentially personal data.

 MANAGEMENT OF OUR CONTRACTUAL RELATIONSHIP

-Recipients of the data – They are transmitted to the tax and social administrations, to our social secretariat and to our accountant.
+Recipients of the data – They are transmitted to the tax administrations and to our accountant.
 They may be transmitted to our lawyer or to a bailiff in the event of legal recovery.

 Period – We are required to store these billing data until our tax and accounting obligations expire, i.e. for seven (7) full fiscal years.